 I found that ricotta cheese could be made from this leftover whey!

 Now, I make whey ricotta after almost every batch of cheese - Swiss, cheddar, Monterrey jack, mozzarella ...
 My favorite ricotta is made from the whey of Mozzarella cheese; to me, it is the finest and best textured ricotta.

 Ricotta is an Italian whey cheese made from sheep (or cow, goat, or Italian buffalo) milk whey left over from the production of cheese.

-Instruction for Whey Ricotta are given first followed by instructions for Milk Ricotta.
-The yield for Whey Ricotta is lower than for Milk Ricotta.
+A Whey Ricotta Cheese Recipe is given first followed by a Milk Ricotta Cheese Recipe.
+Please note that the yield for Whey Ricotta is lower than for Milk Ricotta.